Last Updated on April 24, 2026 by George Pavlopoulos

 Where to stay in Donoussa

 The majority of rooms are in Stavros, the biggest settlement of Donoussa, where the port is also located.
-Therefore, Stavros is the best option for accommodation in Donoussa if you don’t have your own car (keep in mind that there’s no gas station on the island).
-At Stavros, you have several dining options, two bars, and a mini-market; that’s also where the bus starts to the beaches.
-So, if you a) don’t plan to isolate yourself fully or b) you don’t want to struggle from traveling back and forth for provisions, that’s the place you should stay.
+Therefore, Stavros is the best accommodation option in Donoussa if you don’t have your own car (keep in mind there’s no gas station on the island).
+At Stavros, you have several dining options, a bar, and a mini-market; that’s also where the bus to the beaches starts.

 Where I stayed in Donoussa